 Established in 2006, the police-led unit assists in the detection and prevention of offences.
 It works with Animal Health and the UK Border Agency, among others, and its work is hugely valuable in the fight against wildlife crime both nationally and internationally.

 The Unit is largely funded by Department for Environment, Food and Rural Affairs (DEFRA) and the Home Office, each having contributed £136,000 for the period 2012-13 (down from £144,000 in 2011-12) .
-Although funding (at the 2012-13 level) has been agreed for 2013-14, funding past that period has yet to be confirmed.
+Although funding has been agreed to 2016, funding past that period has yet to be confirmed.
 The National Wildlife Crime Unit does excellent work for very little cost.
 A long-term commitment to funding from these government departments would help the Unit continue and expand this vital work.

 An Early Day Motion (EDM 603) in support of the National Wildlife Crime Unit, calling on the government to commit to long-term funding for the Unit, attracted cross-party support.